Cruising

 Tidal predictions for Southend-on-Sea contained in both the BYC website and members printed handbook are computed by software developed at the National Oceanography Centre, UK.
 Copyright Reserved

+Additional information.
 Please treat the information below as 'guidance only'.
 Both the regulations and the current understanding of them are constantly changing.
-Both the RYA and Cruising Association are actively campaigning the UK Government to review and drive improvements to many aspects of these.
-Many regulations, procedures and systems still have to be put in place.

-Now that the UK has left the EU, UK cruising sailors face a whole new raft of regulations and restrictions when venturing across the channel.
-These include the following :
+On 31st December 2020 (Brexit transition day), the UK left the European Union.
+UK cruising sailors now face a whole new raft of regulations and restrictions when venturing across the channel, including the following:

-• You may have to enter each country via an official "port of entry", although some smaller harbours in North Brittany, France, have implemented their own registration systems using forms available which can be submitted and returned approved by email.
+You may have to enter the EU Schengen area via an official "port of entry", although some smaller harbours in North Brittany, France, have implemented their own registration systems using forms available which can be submitted and returned approved by email.
 Visit the particular harbour website to download the "PAF" form and obtain further details.
+Although once 'check-in" you are free to travel throughout the entire EU Schengen area.

-• You must also get your Passport stamped when both "entering" and prior to "exiting" the EU.
+You must also get your Passport stamped when both "entering" and prior to "exiting" the EU.
 The latter being very important in order to 'stop-the-clock-ticking': the count on the number of days that you have stayed within the EU.
 You potentially face being fined, or other penalties being imposed, if the 90 days are exceeded.
-In France for example, this is conducted by the 'Police Au Frontiers' (Boarder Police) department, which can be found in most ferry ports.
-In Calais, you will need to walk round to the 'new' Ferry Port.
-However, if entering or leaving via Dunkirk, the Police Au Frontier office is located 11 miles away in the ferry port Dunkirk West.
-Arrival in Bologne, despite being a port of entry, may result in a rail journey to Calais (this has actually happened to a number of people).
-In Nieuwpoort, Belgium, the Boarder Police office is located in the VVW yacht marina.

-• 1) EES (Entry and Exit System) - delayed until early 2024.
-The EES will record the movement of non-EU citizens across the Schengen Zone (SZ) borders and ensure that the 90/180 day requirement is adhered to.
-This will replace manual stamping of passports with an automated system to record personal, passport and location details.
+1) EES (Entry and Exit System) - The EES will record the movement of non-EU citizens across the Schengen Zone (SZ) borders and ensure that the 90/180 day requirement is adhered to.
+This will eventually replace the manual stamping of passports with an automated system to record personal, passport and location details.

-• 2) ETIAS (European Travel Information and Authorisation System) - delayed until 2024.
-The ETIAS will give border control authorities the ability to ensure that those entering the SZ are no security threat to any country in the bloc a travel authorisation for those not required to obtain a visa to enter the SZ.
+2) ETIAS (European Travel Information and Authorisation System) - The ETIAS will give border control authorities the ability to ensure that those entering the SZ are no security threat to any country in the bloc a travel authorisation for those not required to obtain a visa to enter the SZ.

 Download various navigation chartlet's from the East Coast Pilot website: compilers of the East Coast Pilot Guide Book including entrances to the River Deben, River Ore and Walton Channel "Stone Point"